Bruno Heller

 Bruno Heller (born 13 January 1960) is a British screenwriter, producer and director.
-He is known for creating the HBO television series Rome, the CBS television series The Mentalist, and the FOX television series Gotham, based on the Batman franchise, co-creating the Gotham prequel television series Pennyworth, based on the Batman and V for Vendetta franchises, for Epix and HBO Max.
+He is known for creating the HBO television series Rome, the CBS television series The Mentalist, the FOX television series Gotham, based on the Batman franchise, and co-creating the Gotham prequel television series Pennyworth, based on the Batman and V for Vendetta franchises, for Epix and HBO Max.

 Early life and family

 Heller's father, Lukas, was a German Jewish emigre and screenwriter (Hush… Hush, Sweet Charlotte, What Ever Happened to Baby Jane?).
 His mother, Caroline (née Carter), was an English Quaker and instrumental in keeping up the Labour Party's "Save London Transport Campaign".
 He has three siblings, one older, Lucy, and 2 younger Emily and Zoë, a columnist and writer who has published three novels, including Notes on a Scandal.

 Heller graduated from the University of Sussex.

 Career

 Heller was a union soundman working in England in the 1980s.
 While working as a soundman on a series of films about England's Miners' Strike, Heller met Portuguese director Eduardo Guedes.
 The two collaborated on what would become Heller's first writing credit, the 1994 film pax starring Amanda Plummer.

 He left England for New York, where he met his wife, Miranda Cowley.
 After five years in the city, Heller moved with his family to Los Angeles where he worked on various television dramas including two projects for the USA Network: Touching Evil (American TV series) and The Huntress.
 But his breakthrough came with Rome, which he co-created.
 After the cancellation of that series for its high costs, Heller created The Mentalist.
 In September 2012, Heller sold a legal drama named The Advocates to CBS, which was written and executive produced by him, but the project finally did not go to series.
 In 2014 Heller created a TV series based on the Batman character James Gordon called Gotham for Fox Broadcasting Company.